bagisto/bagisto/SECURITY.md

 # Reporting Security Issues

-Bagisto values the contributions of the security research community, and we look forward to working with you to minimize risk to Magento merchants.
+Bagisto values the contributions of the security research community, and we look forward to working with you to minimize risk to Bagisto merchants.

 ## Where should I report security issues?